Stats API

-The data you get through this API is aggregated.
-If you are looking for raw data you can use our Export page views API.
+If you are looking for raw data, you can use our Export API.

-For this API you need to be autenticated with an API key.
-If your website is set to public you can get the JSON data without any credentials.
+For this API, you need to be authenticated with an API key.
+If your website is public, you can get the JSON data without credentials.

 Query parameters